-Two studies using data from individual EHSRE sites found null impacts on child social-emotional outcomes, including aggressive behavior^Q and child emotion regulation.^M However, the RCT of Educare found that participation in Educare resulted in fewer parent-reported problem behaviors (effect size -0.28), but null impacts were found on child behavior during play and social-emotional competence when children were an average of 2 years old at 1 year after randomization into the program.^V The impact of Educare participation on parent-reported behavior problems was sustained at child age 3 (effect size -0.36).^W One study of center-based EHSRE sites also found evidence that "participating in center-based EHS services may help mitigate the impact of [family] conflict on children's aggressive behavior" (p.
-952), suggesting that EHS may help buffer negative impacts of family conflict.^U These mixed results are consistent with the findings of the EHSRE study.
+Several studies that used data from individual EHSRE sites found null impacts on child socialemotional outcomes, including aggressive behavior^Q and child emotion regulation.^{I,M} However, the RCT of Educare found that participation in Educare resulted in fewer parent-reported problem behaviors (effect size -0.28), but null impacts were found on child behavior during play and socialemotional competence when children were an average of 2 years old at 1 year after randomization into the program.^{I,V} The impact of Educare participation on parent-reported behavior problems was sustained at child age 3 (effect size -0.36).^W One study of center-based EHSRE sites also found evidence that "participating in center-based EHS services may help mitigate the impact of [family] conflict on children's aggressive behavior" (p.
+952), suggesting that EHS may help buffer negative impacts of family conflict.^U However, null impacts were found on child engagement and later social, emotional, and behavioral wellbeing using EHSRE samples.^{I,T} These mixed results are consistent with the findings throughout EHS literature.